 Monoamine oxidase inhibitors

-Adderall has a serious interaction with drugs called monoamine oxidase inhibitors (MAOIs).
-These include MAOI antidepressants, and certain drugs for Parkinson’s disease or infections.
+Adderall has a serious interaction with drugs called MAOIs.
+These include MAOI antidepressants and certain drugs for Parkinson’s disease or infections.

-Steps you or your doctor may take.
-Adderall typically should not be taken within 14 days of taking an MAOI drug.
+Steps you or your doctor may take: Typically, you should not take Adderall within 14 days of taking an MAOI drug.
 If you’ve taken an MAOI recently, be sure to let your doctor know.
 They may still prescribe Adderall.
 However, they’ll likely have you wait at least 14 days from your last dose of the MAOI before starting Adderall treatment.

 Acid-reducing drugs

 Acid-reducing drugs reduce the level of acid in your stomach.
-The medications are used to treat conditions such as indigestion, heartburn, or stomach ulcers.
+The medications treat conditions such as indigestion, heartburn, or stomach ulcers.

-Interaction explained.
-Acid-reducing drugs can increase the absorption of Adderall into your body.
-This can raise the level of Adderall in your blood, which can make side effects from Adderall more likely.
+Interaction explained: Acid-reducing drugs can increase the absorption of Adderall into your body.
+This can raise the level of Adderall in your blood, which can increase the likelihood of side effects from Adderall.

 Adderall may have other interactions, such as with supplements, herbs, or foods.
 You’ll find details below.